vargasmichael/oo-python-blood-oath/README.md

 Blood Oath Lab
 ==============

-In this project, we will be practicing object relationships in Ruby, with a particular emphasis on the `has_many` `through` relationship (aka: many-to-many).
+In this project, we will be practicing object relationships in Python, with a particular emphasis on the `has many` `through` relationship (aka: many-to-many).
 Please read the whole README before writing any code!

 ## Introduction